tubery/facGameProject/README.md

 7. Display difficulty level on screen by amount of new enemies
 8. Win/Lose conditions

+## 13/07/23

+Maanged to change the sprite to something bigger but now the character hitbox is too large I will have to fix it.
+The images for the falling animation were not working so I had to revert to a different way ot loading images using new Image rather than using the DOM

+I also managed to get three hit combos to work with the character

+I have fin tuned the hitboxdes for the character and made it smaller than the size of the sprite, I have also changed the attack hitboxes to match close to the weapon instead of filling the size of the sprite image

+-   New Sprite hitbox too large
+-   Workaround on fall png not working
+-   3 hit combos implemented

+*   fixed hitboxes for player and attacks

 ## Future work

 ## Things to improve